-2.1 Measurement data
+10 2.1 Measurement data

 In this study, atmospheric measurements of benzene and toluene at two sites were used, the Heshan site (used for the inversion) and the Mt.
 Tai Mo Shan (TMS) site (used for validation).
-The Heshan site (112.929 °E, 22.728 °N) is a rural observatory located on the top of a small hill (~60 m above the surrounding terrain; ~100 m above sea level) in Jiangmen (see Figure 1).
-The measurement period at the Heshan site was from November 11, 2010 to December 1, 2010.
-Data from December 1, 2010 were not used, since we focused on mixing ratios and emissions in November.
+The Heshan site (112.929° E, 22.728° N) is a rural observatory located on the top of a small hill (~ 60 m above the surrounding terrain) in Jiangmen (see Fig. 1).
+The measurement period at Heshan site was from 11 November 2010 to 1 December 2010.
+Data from 1 December 2010 were not used, since we focused on mixing ratios and emissions in November.
 Detailed information of the measurement system and procedure can be found in Wang et al. (2014).
 Here we provide only a brief description.
 Ambient mixing ratios of VOCs were measured using an online automatic gas chromatograph system equipped with a mass spectrometer and a flame ionization detector (GC-MS/FID).
-Most C2-C5 hydrocarbons were measured by the FID Channel with a porous layer open tubular (PLOT) column, whereas other VOCs, including benzene and toluene, were measured by the Mass Selective Detector (MSD) Channel with a DB-624 column.
-The time resolution of the VOC measurements was 60 minutes.
-The detection limits of this system for benzene and toluene are 0.006 ppb and 0.015 ppb, respectively, which are much lower values than the typical benzene and toluene mixing ratio levels of 2 ppb and 6 ppb during the observation period at the Heshan site.
+Most C2-C5 hydrocarbons were measured by the FID Channel with a porous layer open tubular (PLOT) column, whereas other VOCs, including benzene and toluene, were measured by the MSD Channel with a DB-624 column.
+The time resolution of the VOC measurements was 60 min.
+The detection limits of this system for benzene and toluene are 0.006 and 0.015 ppb, respectively, which are much lower values than the typical benzene and toluene mixing ratio levels of 2 and 6 ppb during the observation period at the Heshan site.

 The Mt.
-TMS site (114.118 \pm , 22.405 \pm N) was not used for the inversion but for validating the emissions derived from the inversions in this study.
-The sample air inlet at the TMS site was located on the rooftop of a building at Mt.
-TMS at an elevation of 640 m above sea level.
-A total of 75 canisters of air samples were taken over different times of day and night on November 1-3, 9, and 19-21, 2010.
+TMS site (114.118° E, 22.405° N) was not used for the inversion but for validating the emissions derived from the inversions in this study.
+The sample air inlet

+- 5 at the TMS site was located on the rooftop of a building at Mt.
+TMS at an elevation of 640 m a.s.l.
+A total of 75 canisters of air samples were taken over different times of day and night on 1-3, 9, and 19-21, November 2010.
 Detailed information on the sampling time schedule can be found in Guo et al. (2013).
-After sampling, the VOC canister samples were sent to a laboratory at the University of California, Irvine for chemical analysis.
+After sampling, the VOC canister samples were sent to a laboratory at the University of California, Irvine for - chemical analysis.
 Simpson et al. (2010) provide a full description of the analytical system, which uses a multi-column gas chromatograph (GC) with five column-detector combinations.
 The measurement detection limit of this system for both benzene and toluene is 0.003 ppb, which is much lower than the typical mixing ratio levels of 0.7 ppb for benzene and 1.6 ppb for toluene during the observation period at the Mt.
 TMS site.